Explicit 27: Eye of the Tiger - Survivor

 20:21

-I'm guessing he's fighting a motorcycle gang because it just keeps going back to motorcycles.
+I'm guessing he's fighting a motorcycle gang

-Oh there's another one.
+oh there's another

 20:28